What Drivers Must Do In Case of An Accident or Collision - Complete GuideUpdated Dec. 25, 2020

 Any person involved in a traffic accident is legally obligated to find out if any other person involved was injured and if necessary, assist them.
 Often, calling an ambulance and waiting with the injured person until a paramedic arrives is the only appropriate course of action.
 You should not attempt to provide medical assistance yourself unless you have been trained to do so.

 When you speak to the emergency services responder on the phone, be prepared to describe the injured party’s condition and accurately explain the location of the incident.
-If you and your vehicle are fit to drive and the other person is suffering with very minor injuries, you may offer to drive them to the nearest emergency department or medical facility yourself.
+If you and your vehicle are fit to drive and the other person is suffering from very minor injuries, you may offer to drive them to the nearest emergency department or medical facility yourself.

 Providing medical aid

 If you have the necessary skills and it is safe to do so, you should provide medical assistance to any person who has been injured in the collision.
 Studies show that seriously injured people are far more likely to survive when they are provided with basic medical aid at the scene of an incident.
 However, in providing the assistance you should avoid moving the injured person unless not moving them would place them in immediate danger.
-Moving somebody before professional medical personnel arrive at the scene can sometimes make their injuries worse.
+Moving somebody before professional medical personnel arrives at the scene can sometimes make their injuries worse.

 Circumstances under which it would be necessary to move an injured person include: